 For those concerned about the possibility of living a very long time after they retire—known as “longevity risk,” or the risk that you will outlive your money—one solution is to spend additional years in the workforce.

 The mathematics of moving one year of life from the “non-working” side of the ledger to the “working” side are simple: Every year that you continue to work reduces the number of years for which your retirement nest egg has to sustain you.
 The length of time spent in retirement is uncertain, continuing to work—generating income and postponing withdrawals from your retirement nest egg—provides more certainty to your retirement finances.
 For people who are “longevity-risk-averse,” this simple solution can be very appealing—and can lead them to a “never-retire” plan.

 There’s Growing Room for Post-65 Workers in Today’s Economy

 With longer lifespans, an increase in the number of people over the age of 65, and a declining approach to retirement as an “off switch” for working life, it isn’t surprising that the economy continues to make room for people who want to work beyond that age.
 Employers may seek out “older” workers who feel that there’s no expiration date on their skills and talents.

-In recent decades, a new wave of working-after-65 attitudes and practices have emerged across the country, with people remaining in their careers after reaching the conventional retirement age, starting second careers in their 50s, or opening businesses and pursuing self-employment after decades spent in more traditional work settings.
+In recent decades, a new wave of working-after-65 attitudes and practices have emerged across the country.
+THis includes people remaining in their careers after reaching the conventional retirement age, starting second careers, or encore careers, in their 50s, or opening businesses and pursuing self-employment after decades spent in more traditional work settings.